manevpe/manager-1-2-1-guide/README.md

 # Manager 1-2-1 Meeting Guide
 This page provides a short guideline and ideas on how to do manager one to one meetings with direct reports.
-It can be useful for both inexperienced people managers, as well as for seasoned ones.
+It can be useful to both inexperienced people managers, as well as for seasoned ones.

 ---

 ## Overview and Purpose of 1-2-1 meetings:
-The purpose of 1-2-1 meetings is to make sure your direct reports are happy, motivated and doing their job to the best of their ability.
+The purpose of 1-2-1 meetings is to make sure your direct reports are happy, motivated and doing their job to the best of their abilities.
 It is an essential tool to discover and remove issues and obstacles early on, align your goals, vision and strategy, and help your reports develop their skills and grow in your organization.
-The 1-2-1 meeting is the easiest way to notice and prevent people churning.
+The 1-2-1 meeting is the easiest way to notice the signs of discontent and prevent people churning.
 If a person has decided that it is time to leave the organization, it is already too late to prevent it.
 This is why it is essential to notice any demotivation in it's early stages and address the issue on time.
 This is the only way to keep good people on the team.
-Make sure your direct reports are comfprtable discussing topics with you.
-You need to create a safe environment where you can calmly discuss both happy and negative topics without fear of any reprecaution.
-Make sure they are aware that they should raise anything bothering them, to you, as this is the only way to remove the problem.
-Your direct reports need to know that you are open the discussion issues.
+Make sure your direct reports are comfortable discussing any topic with you.
+You need to create a safe environment where you can calmly discuss both happy and negative topics without fear of any repercussion.
+Make sure they are aware that they should raise anything bothering them, as this is the only way to remove the problem.
+Your direct reports need to know that you are open to discussing issues.

 There isn't one best management style.
 Figure out how someone wants to be managed in your initial one on one:
  - What did you like about your previous manager?
 What didn't you like?